-Since a near-fatal car accident in 2004, Houston native, Bel-Ami, has been on a mission to affect the world of music as only he can.
+Since a near-fatal car accident, Houston native, Bel-Ami, has been on a mission to affect the world of music as only he can.

 A self-taught musician, Bel-Ami, was born into a family of singers and quickly learned how to find his harmony.
 A skill that he would hone over the years in school and church choirs, and eventually in the Houston Symphony Chorus.
 Though his musical influences span a wide range of genres, he cites D’Angelo and Bilal as two of his most significant contemporary influences,

 as he seeks to continue to build on the foundation that the “Neo-Soul” movement laid.